-\begin{proof}[Proof of \Cref{thm:BCfororientedfibs}] Write $ \beta \colon \fromto{\fupperstar \glowerstar}{\pr_{1,\ast}\prupperstar_2} $ for the Beck--Chevalley natural transformation of the oriented fibre product square \eqref{square:orientedfibre}.
-Notice that since $ \XX $ is bounded coherent, left exact functors preserve truncated objects, and morphisms between truncated objects are truncated, \Cref{nul:checkinftyconnonstalks} shows that to prove the claim it suffices to show that for every point $ \xlowerstar \in \Pt(\XX) $ and truncated object $ F \in \YY_{<\infty } $, the morphism
+\begin{proof}[Proof of \Cref{thm:BCfororientedfibs}] Write $ \BC \colon \fromto{\fupperstar \glowerstar}{\pr_{1,\ast}\prupperstar_2} $ for the left \basechange natural transformation of the oriented fiber product square \eqref{square:orientedfiber}.
+Notice that since $ \XX $ is bound\-ed coherent, left exact functors preserve truncated objects, and morphisms between truncated objects are truncated, Deligne Completeness \Cref{nul:checkinftyconnonstalks} shows that to prove the claim it suffices to show that for every point $ \xlowerstar \in \Pt(\XX) $ and truncated object $ F \in \YY_{<\infty} $, the morphism